ZainNasrullah/computer-vision-deep-learning-intro-papers/README.md

 1. The number preceding each filename denotes which week it was assigned.
 2. All papers are annotated with highlights identifying bits that I found important.

 **Update 2018/10/19**: I realized that I never finished uploading things here!
 All weeks have now been added.
-See the reading list below. s
+See the reading list below.

 ## Week 1
 **DeepLab Semantic Image Segmentation with CNN Atrous Convolution CRF (May, 2017) (Reviewed)**